thisisobate/kyverno-website/src/content/docs/policies/other/restrict-edit-for-endpoints/restrict-edit-for-endpoints.md

 ---
-title: "Restrict Edit for Endpoints CVE-2021-25740"
+title: 'Restrict Edit for Endpoints CVE-2021-25740'
 category: Security
 version:
 subject: ClusterRole
-policyType: "validate"
+policyType: 'validate'
 description: >
   Clusters not initially installed with Kubernetes 1.22 may be vulnerable to an issue defined in CVE-2021-25740 which could enable users to send network traffic to locations they would otherwise not have access to via a confused deputy attack.
 This was due to the system:aggregate-to-edit ClusterRole having edit permission of Endpoints.
 This policy, intended to run in background mode, checks if your cluster is vulnerable to CVE-2021-25740 by ensuring the system:aggregate-to-edit ClusterRole does not have the edit permission of Endpoints.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-edit-for-endpoints/restrict-edit-for-endpoints.yaml" target="-blank">/other/restrict-edit-for-endpoints/restrict-edit-for-endpoints.yaml</a>

 ```yaml